Choose another writer in this calendar: by name: by birthday from the calendar.

 Okot p'Bitek (1931-1982) |

 Ugandan poet, anthropologist, and social critic, who wrote in Luo and in English.
 Okot P'Bitek was one of the most vigorous and original voices in East African 20th-century poetry.
 His satirical monologues dealt with the conflict between European and African cultures.
 In his most famous poem, The Song of Lawino (1966), p'Bitek introduced a style that became known as "comic singing."
-"Stop despising people Okot p'Bitek was born in Gulu, Northern Uganda, into a family of Luo people.
+Husband, now you despise me Okot p'Bitek was born in Gulu, Northern Uganda, into a family of Luo people.
 At that time Uganda was a protectorate of the British Empire.
 P'Bitek's mother was a gifted singer, composer, and leader of her clan.
 Under the influence of his mother, p'Bitek grew up learning the tales, proverbs and songs of Acholi folklore (sometimes referred to as Lwo or Luo).
 P'Bitek himself was an accomplished dancer and drummer.
 He attended Gulu High School and King's College, Budo, where he wrote and produced theatre and opera.
 Budo was patterned along the educational tradition of English boy's schools.
-"I learn very little from my literary tutors in school and universities," , he said later in life.
-"What they were teaching was irrelevant to my experience – Shakespeares and Shelleys. . ." ('Introduction,' in Song of Lawino by Okot p'Bitek, 1989, p.
-2) During this period he became familiar with many Acholi songs.
+Later he said that he learned very little from his literary tutors – Shakespeares and Shelleys were irrelevant to his experience.
+However, during this period he became familiar with many Acholi songs.
 After a two-year course at the Government Training College in Mbarara, p'Bitek taught at Sir Samuel Baker's School near Gulu.
-While still a student, p'Bitek published his first poem, 'The Lost Spear', based on a traditional Luo folk story, but also influenced by Longfellow's poem Hiawatha (1855).
+While still a student, p'Bitek published his first poem, 'The Lost Spear,' based on a traditional Luo folk story, but also influenced by Longfellow's poem The Song of Hiawatha (1855).
 His first and only novel, Lak Tar Miyo Kinyero Wi Lobo, p'Bitek published in Luo in 1953.
 Its title is a proverb, meaning "Our teeth are white, that's why we laugh at the sorrows of the world."
 The story tells about the tragedy of a poor Acholi lad, who struggles hard to save money to marry his sweet heart, but eventually loses his savings.
-An adept soccer player and a member of the Uganda national team, he
+An adept soccer player and a member of the Uganda national

 toured Britain in 1956 for a series of games, and decided stay there to